 The Year Christmas Was Mostly Cancelled

 The devastating flu pandemic of 1918 killed millions of people worldwide, and thousands in Nebraska.
-“Here in Nebraska, there was almost no holiday season as we're used to thinking of it,” related David Bristow of the Nebraska State Historical Society.
+“Here in Nebraska, there was almost no holiday season as we're used to thinking of it,” related David Bristow of History Nebraska.
 “No Christmas events or entertainment.
 Merchants suffered because a lot of things were closed.
 You had quarantine rules.
 If you were living in a house and you'd been in contact with somebody, if somebody in the household had the flu you were expected to remain inside until the quarantine was lifted.
 Only a doctor or nurse was permitted to come in.
 So it was a very quiet holiday that year.”

 “On Christmas Eve, the young men of Trenton dragged a windmill tower into the main intersection of the village where they decorated it with barn lanterns and pine boughs,” Potter said.
 “They put presents on the tree and gave them out.
 There was probably quite a lot of liquor mixed up in it!”

 History Nebraska publications are full of entertaining accounts of Christmas in Nebraska from decades past.
 Potter had another story of Christmas tree innovation from Nellie Snyder Yost, who grew up in the mostly treeless Sandhills at the turn-of-the-century.